 This time of year brings so much excitement – cute trick-or-treaters, friends gathered around Thanksgiving tables, and the enchantment of the holidays.
 But with the lovely comes the ugly.
 The cold weather and freezing temperatures can cause a whole world of plumbing problems.
-A-PLUS Service Experts Heating & Air Conditioning is here with some preventative measures to help you lower your chance of encountering these common winter plumbing problems.
+A-PLUS Service Experts is here with some preventative measures to help you lower your chance of encountering these common winter plumbing problems.

 Your pipes becoming frozen is a common plumbing problem for Waldorf.
 This commonly occurs when high water pressure in the main water pipe encounters freezing temperatures.
 To help keep this plumbing problem from happening to you, leave a faucet a little open to let water continually flow through.
 If you do realize you have a frozen pipe, shut off the main water supply to prevent the pipe from bursting.
-Try warming the frozen area of the pipe with hot water and if that doesn’t work, give A-PLUS Service Experts Heating & Air Conditioning a call and we’ll send one of our qualified plumbers out to look at the issue.
+Try warming the frozen area of the pipe with hot water and if that doesn’t work, give A-PLUS Service Experts a call and we’ll send one of our qualified plumbers out to look at the issue.

 Broken Water Line